Northwest Horticultural Council

 D. Pest and plant disease restrictions:

-Cydia molesta (Oriental fruit moth) and Rhagoletis pomonella (apple maggot) are the main quarantine pests of concern for Mexico.
+Oriental fruit moth (Grapholita molesta) and apple maggot (Rhagoletis pomonella) are the main quarantine pests of concern for Mexico.
 We believe that we are at low risk of delivering fruit infested with any of these pests.
 However, if any codling moth is found in the border inspection it could be misidentified as oriental fruit moth.
 Shipments found to contain pests of quarantine concern will not be allowed to enter Mexico.

-Apples: Packing facilities interested in exporting apples to Mexico should first contact Northwest Fruit Exporters, or the Northwest Horticultural Council, to obtain a copy of the work plan and relevant regulations.
-The telephone number for the Northwest Fruit Exporters is 509-453-3193.
-Participating packing facilities register with the United States Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS).
-In Washington state facilities register through the Washington State Department of Agriculture
+Apples: Packing facilities interested in exporting apples to Mexico should first contact Northwest Fruit Exporters (Northwest Horticultural Council) at 509-453-3193 to obtain a copy of the work plan and relevant regulations.
+Participating packing facilities register with the U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS).
+In Washington state, facilities register through the Washington State Department of Agriculture

 Apple shipments to Mexico must comply with the “Work Plan for the Exportation of Apples from the Northwest of the United States to Mexico.”
 Apples must be cold treated at 0° Celsius for 40 days or at 3.3° Celsius for 90 days prior to shipment.
 Cold treatment rooms must be certified by USDA APHIS through the respective state departments of agriculture.